algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 2
 - Mode: Application

 params: account index, application id (top of the stack on opcode entry).
+Return: 1 if opted in and 0 otherwise.

 ## app_local_get

 - Opcode: 0x62
 - Pops: *... stack*, {uint64 A}, {[]byte B}
 - Pushes: any
 - read from account specified by Txn.Accounts[A] from local state of the current application key B => value
 - LogicSigVersion >= 2
 - Mode: Application

 params: account index, state key.
 Return: value.
-The value is zero if the key does ont exist.
+The value is zero if the key does not exist.

 ## app_local_get_ex

 - Opcode: 0x63
 - Pops: *... stack*, {uint64 A}, {uint64 B}, {[]byte C}
 - Pushes: uint64, any
 - read from account specified by Txn.Accounts[A] from local state of the application B key C => {0 or 1 (top), value}
 - LogicSigVersion >= 2
 - Mode: Application

 params: account index, application id, state key.
-Return: did_exist flag (top of the stack), value.
+Return: did_exist flag (top of the stack, 1 if exist and 0 otherwise), value.

 ## app_global_get